 Children under five yrs are generally free at the National Park venues but check booking conditions for each location.
 There are usually two ferry times for arrival and departure, and you choose these when you book your tickets.
 Tickets for all of these are on sale now!
 Last year the islands were sold out by 26/11/17

 Clark Island is the closest of the islands to the Harbour Bridge and has excellent bridge views but offers restricted views of the Opera House as it is blocked by Garden Island.
 Tickets which include DJs, band, food & one drink are $411 for adults,$253 for kids 5-15yrs.
 This consists of a three-course meal starting with canapes and a cocktail on arrival, then a choice of mains and desserts.
 Cash bar for buying extra drinks.
 Ferries will depart from near Circular Quay.

 Shark Island is perfectly positioned with the Opera House and Harbour Bridge directly down the harbour.
 Dance to music party by DJ Lex Deluxe playing house, disco, funk and soul.
 The ticket price of $248 for adults and $175 for kids 5-15yrs does not include food or drinks, and no BYO alcohol or food is allowed.

 Ferries to Shark Island will depart from Rose Bay Wharf.
 You can take a bus from the city to reach the wharf but be prepared for a long trip back to town after the event.
-We took over 1.5 hours to get back to the city when we did this and ended up jumping on a bus headed to Watson’s Bay and backtracking because they were all full by the time they reached us.
+We took over 1.5 hours to get back to the town when we did this and ended up jumping on a bus headed to Watson’s Bay and backtracking because they were all full by the time they reached us.

 BYO Picnic – $216.64 adults and $145.28 kids 5-15 yrs.
 A small island located directly west of the Bridge and almost entirely in line with it.
 You have a fantastic view of the bridge itself although you do miss out on the light display on the front of the Bridge.